SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 > [!NOTE]
 > This article uses the newest version of PnP PowerShell that is released in January 2021.
 As Azure Functions run PowerShell Core, you'll have to use this version of PnP PowerShell in your Azure Function.
 For more information about this version of PnP PowerShell see https://pnp.github.io/powershell.

 Site designs offer a great way to standardize the look and feel of your site collections.
 However, you can't do some things with site designs, like add a footer to every page.
 You can use the PnP provisioning engine to create a template that you can use to provision an Application Customizer to a site.
-This Application Customizer can then update your page design, for example to register a footer on every page.
+This Application Customizer can then update your page design, for example, to register a footer on every page.

 This article describes how to create a site design that applies a PnP provisioning template to a site.
 The template will add an Application Customizer to render a footer.